 Steeped in history, the cathedral was completed 1472, however, it took several centuries to construct it.
 Today, it is the seat of the Archbishop of York, which is the third-highest ranking office in the Church of England, after the Archbishop of Canterbury and the Queen.

 You can tour the York Minster and admire its interior Monday through Sunday, but keep in mind that there are reduced hours on Sundays due to worship.

-Entry fees are £11.50 for adults, with discounts available for students with a valid ID.
+Entry fees are £16 for adults, with discounts available for students with a valid ID.
 Children under 16 enter free.
-Entry into the cathedral is included on the York Pass or on this guided walking tour.
+Entry into the cathedral is included on the York Pass.

-Originally constructed under Roman rule in the year 71 CE, the walls have been damaged, repaired, added to, and resoted for countless centuries since then.
-Walking along the city walls give visitors a perspective on just how old York is and how much this historic city has seen as well as some fantastic views of the city.
+Originally constructed under Roman rule in the year 71 CE, the walls have been damaged, repaired, added to, and restored for countless centuries since then.
+Walking along the city walls gives visitors a perspective on just how old York is and how much this historic city has seen as well as some fantastic views of the city.

 Entry onto the city walls is free of charge.

 From the city walls, it’s time to venture into the old city of York and to take in one of the most historic and beautiful streets in the centre, The Shambles.

 Ths street — which is reminiscent of Diagon Alley in Harry Potter (though there is no confirmation that this is where the inspiration was drawn from) — is so-called because it used to be a York’s meatpacking district.
 Shambles is an old term for an open-air slaughterhouse.